Fitness in Young Adults and Cardiovascular Risk

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Exercise
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise

 Keywords: Cardiovascular Diseases, Exercise, Exercise Test, Hypertrophy, Left Ventricular, Primary Prevention, Risk Factors, Vascular Calcification, Ventricular Dysfunction, Left, Young Adult